The Roots of Heaven (film)

-The Roots of Heaven is a 1958 American adventure film made for 20th Century Fox, directed by John Huston and produced by Darryl F. Zanuck.
-The screenplay by Romain Gary and Patrick Leigh Fermor is based on Romain Gary's 1956 Prix Goncourt-winning novel of the same name.
-The film stars Errol Flynn, Juliette Gréco, Trevor Howard, Eddie Albert, Orson Welles, Paul Lukas, Herbert Lom and Grégoire Aslan.
-Huston later said that Roots of Heaven "could have been a very fine film.
-And largely owing to me was not a good film at all."
+The Roots of Heaven is a 1958 American adventure film directed by John Huston and produced by Darryl F. Zanuck.
+The screenplay was written by Romain Gary and Patrick Leigh Fermor based on Romain Gary's 1956 novel of the same name.
+The film stars Errol Flynn, Juliette Gréco, Trevor Howard, Eddie Albert, Orson Welles, Paul Lukas, Herbert Lom, and Grégoire Aslan.
+The film was distributed by 20th Century-Fox.

 Plot

-In French Equatorial Africa, crusading environmentalist Morel sets out to preserve the elephants from extinction as a lasting symbol of freedom for all humanity.
-He is helped by Minna, a nightclub hostess, and Forsythe, a disgraced British military officer hoping to redeem himself.
+In French Equatorial Africa, crusading environmentalist Morel endeavors to preserve the elephants from extinction as a lasting symbol of freedom for all humanity.
+He is helped by Minna, a nightclub hostess, and Major Forsythe, a disgraced British military officer hoping to redeem himself.